2004 United States House of Representatives elections in Colorado

 The 2004 United States House of Representatives elections in Colorado were held on November 2, 2004, with all seven House seats up for election.
 The winners served from January 3, 2005, to January 3, 2007.

+Colorado was one of four states in which the party that won the state's popular vote did not win a majority of seats in 2004, the other states being Connecticut, New Mexico, and Tennessee.